mydatamyconsent/python-sdk/docs/DataConsentRequestsApi.md

 import time
 import mydatamyconsent
 from mydatamyconsent.api import data_consent_requests_api
-from mydatamyconsent.model.organization_data_consent_request_response import OrganizationDataConsentRequestResponse from mydatamyconsent.model.create_organization_data_consent_request import CreateOrganizationDataConsentRequest from pprint import pprint
+from mydatamyconsent.model.organization_data_consent_request_details import OrganizationDataConsentRequestDetails from mydatamyconsent.model.create_data_consent_request import CreateDataConsentRequest from pprint import pprint
 # Defining the host is optional and defaults to https://api.mydatamyconsent.com
 # See configuration.py for a list of all supported configuration parameters.